AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 so that it shall no more exist.
-For such being the nature of sin that it cannot exist without a corrupt motive, it must of course be perfectly dissolved, and wholly destroyed, so that nothing can remain a receptacle of it, when all motive and influence shall spring from God alone,\" etc.
+For such being the nature of sin that it cannot exist without a corrupt motive, it must of course be perfectly dissolved, and wholly destroyed, so that nothing can remain a receptacle of it, when all motive and influence shall spring from God alone," etc.

 ### Perversions of Historians.

-The manner in which historians and biographers have been guilty of *suppressio veri* by their prejudices or obtuseness to fact, is illustrated by Cave in his \"Lives of the Fathers,\" when, speaking of this most out-spoken Universalist, he says, that on the occasion of the death of his sister Macrina, \"he penned his excellent book (\'Life and Resurrection\'), wherein if some later hand have interspersed some few Origenian dogmata, it is no more than what they have done to some few other of his tracts, to give his thoughts vent upon those noble arguments.\" The \"later\" hands were impelled by altogether different
-\"dogmata,\" and suppressed or modified Origen\'s doctrines, as Rufinus confesses, instead of inserting them in the works of their predecessors.
+The manner in which historians and biographers have been guilty of *suppressio veri* by their prejudices or obtuseness to fact, is illustrated by Cave in his "Lives of the Fathers," when, speaking of this most out-spoken Universalist, he says, that on the occasion of the death of his sister Macrina, "he penned his excellent book ('Life and Resurrection'), wherein if some later hand have interspersed some few Origenian dogmata, it is no more than what they have done to some few other of his tracts, to give his thoughts vent upon those noble arguments."
+The "later" hands were impelled by altogether different "dogmata," and suppressed or modified Origen's doctrines, as Rufinus confesses, instead of inserting them in the works of their predecessors.
 If Gregory has suffered at all at the hands of mutilators, it has been by those who have minimized and not those who have magnified his Universalism.
 But this aspersion originated with Germanus, bishop of Constantinople (AD 730), in harmony with a favorite mode of opposition to Universalism.
-In Germanus\'s Antapodotikos he endeavored to show that all the passages in Gregory which treat of the apokatastasis were interpolated by heretics.[^349] This charge has often been echoed since.
+In Germanus's Antapodotikos he endeavored to show that all the passages in Gregory which treat of the apokatastasis were interpolated by heretics.[^349] This charge has often been echoed since.
-But the prejudiced Daille calls it \"the last resort of those who with a stupid and absurd pertinacity will have it that the ancients wrote nothing different from the faith at present received; for the whole of Gregory Nyssen\'s orations are so deeply imbued with the pestiferous doctrine in question, than it can have been inserted by none other than the author himself.\"[^350] The conduct of historians, not only of those who were theologically warped, but of such as sought to be impartial on the opinions of the early Christians on man\'s final destiny, is something phenomenal.
-Even Lecky writes: \"Origen, and his disciple Gregory of Nyssa, in a somewhat hesitating manner, diverged from the prevailing opinion (eternal torments) and strongly inclined...to the belief in the ultimate salvation of all.
+But the prejudiced Daille calls it "the last resort of those who with a stupid and absurd pertinacity will have it that the ancients wrote nothing different from the faith at present received; for the whole of Gregory Nyssen's orations are so deeply imbued with the pestiferous doctrine in question, than it can have been inserted by none other than the author himself."[^350] The conduct of historians, not only of those who were theologically warped, but of such as sought to be impartial on the opinions of the early Christians on man's final destiny, is something phenomenal.
+Even Lecky writes: "Origen, and his disciple Gregory of Nyssa, in a somewhat hesitating manner, diverged from the prevailing opinion (eternal torments) and strongly inclined...to the belief in the ultimate salvation of all.
 But they were alone in their opinion.
-With these two exceptions, all the fathers proclaimed the eternity of torments.\"[^351] It is shown in this volume that not only were Diodore, Theodore, and others of the Antiochan school Universalists but that for centuries four theological schools taught the doctrine.
-A most singular fact in this connection is that Prof. Shedd, elsewhere in this book, denies his own statement similar to Lecky\'s, as shown on a previous page.
+With these two exceptions, all the fathers proclaimed the eternity of torments."[^351] It is shown in this volume that not only were Diodore, Theodore, and others of the Antiochan school Universalists but that for centuries four theological schools taught the doctrine.
+A most singular fact in this connection is that Prof. Shedd, elsewhere in this book, denies his own statement similar to Lecky's, as shown on a previous page.
 This is the testimony of Dr. Schaff in his valuable
 history:

-\"Gregory adopts the doctrine of the final restoration of all things.
+"Gregory adopts the doctrine of the final restoration of all things.
 The plan of redemption is in his view absolutely universal, and embraces all spiritual beings.
 Good is the only positive reality; evil is the negative, the non-existent, and must finally abolish itself, because it